MarsBased/marsbased-website-old/_posts/2015-08-16-How-to-Create-a-Blogging-Strategy-for-your-Company.markdown

 It is a common mistake to start writing a blog with nothing to publish.
 Most people build up a few posts before launching the blog so that they can publish stacked posts for the first weeks, without having to worry about running out of content.

-But even if you’re really committed to write frequently, chances are, in your first blog you’ll write very effusively for some time and then will stop after a few weeks.
+But even if you’re really committed to writing frequently, chances are, in your first blog you’ll write very effusively for some time and then will stop after a few weeks.
 That is why you should include the posting frequency in your strategy.

 It is better to define a frequency and follow it strictly.
 For instance, at MarsBased we decided to post once a month a while back ago, and since earlier this year we’ve achieved it.
 Now we plan to blog twice a month to include a technical post, and a non-technical post to cater our different targets.

-A good advise is to define a minimum, never a fixed number.
+A good advice is to define a minimum, never a fixed number.
 It is better to say “I will post at least once every fortnight” than “I will publish 3 posts a month”.
 This way, if you're really prolific one month, you can go over your goal.

 As you grow your company, you will also want to grow your content team.
 Likewise, depending on how important is the blog to your goals, you will increase the number of posts per month/week/day at a sustainable pace.